zibz0017/QuartzVault/content/Notes.md

 - The daughters of Moav were not known for their greatness.
 And yet, they were able to feel this hargasha of כל כבודה בת מלך פנימה.
 (If they didn't feel it and just decided not to greet כלל ישראל because of the same lack of empathy as the men, they wouldn't have been any better off.)[^162]
 - We see how even non-Jews have a pure neshama that can feel very lofty and proper feelings.[^162]
 - Rav Yochan Ven Messiah told his son to go hire some workers.
 The son did and as part of the deal, arranged to give them mezonos.[^168]
-- Rav Yochanan ben Messiah told his son that he should not have offered mezonos (which, I assume is somewhat vague) as the workers are the sons of Avraham, Yitzchak and Yaakov.
+- Rav Yochanan ben Messiah told his son that he should not have offered mezonos (which, I assume is somewhat vague) as the workers are the sons of Avraham, יצחק and יעקב.
 As such, even giving them a feast like Shlomo Hamelech had would be beneath their stature.[^168]
 - As such, Rav Yochanan ben Messiah told his son that if the workers had not started working yet, he should attempt to rework the agreement.[^168]
 - We see how great even random Jews are.
 It would have been beneath their stature to receive a feast of Shlomo Hamelech.[^162] {<span style="color:rgb(255, 0, 0)">I am not sure what was being added over what the מראה מקום already said.
 Maybe rebbi was just spelling it out?</span>}
 - Before Lavan went on his way after confronting Avraham, he gave a bracha to his daughters.[^169]
 - The possuk is showing us that the bracha of Lavan was going to make a difference as Lavan was a tzelem elokim and, as he was giving his children a bracha, he did it bichol nafsho.[^170]
-- Rachel and Leah had Yaakov as a husband and Yitzchak as a father-in-law.
+- Rachel and Leah had יעקב as a husband and יצחק as a father-in-law.
 Surely if they were in need of a bracha, they could go to one of these two people.
 How much could a bracha from a rasha like Lavan make a difference?[^162]
 - We see the power of a tzelem Elokim.
 Every human has the power to affect the briah so profoundly.
 Even Lavan's bracha added something to his daughters, despite the great people in their lives.[^162]
 - If one's answer is based and logical, it is okay to say, even if there are some docheks.[^171]
 - This is especially true if one is answering questions that they don't have other answers for.[^171]
-- While pashtus in lashon is defnitely a virtue, it is not the only virtue.
+- While pashtus in לשון is definitely a virtue, it is not the only virtue.
 There are other things that need to be accounted for when assessing if an answer is good or not.[^172]
 - Link to footnote 83.[^173]
 - The Peel Commission talked with David Lloyd George (the prime minister at the time of the Balfour Declaration and the creation of the Mandate) as well as Winston Churchill about the prospect of a Jewish State.[^174]
 - George said that there should not be a state set up at the time, but at some point, if the Jews become the majority, there should be the creation of a Jewish State.
 At the same time, the concerns of the Arabs in Palestine must be accounted for.[^174]